aimee-mcneil-melville/ToDo-Full-Stack/README.md

  * **onDoubleClick**: turn the components white
  * **onDragEnter**: turn the components yellow as you click and drag through them

+ Note: `onDragEnter` can be quite fickle, especially with a large number of pixels and/or a fast refresh rate.
+If you're fairly sure your code is right but the pixels still don't turn yellow when you drag, try:
+ 1. using a different browser (preferably Firefox),
+ 1. reducing the number of pixels,
+ 1. lengthening the refresh interval,
+ 1. experimenting with different drag tactics with your mouse, or
+ 1. any combination of the above!

 ## Hi-res